 Like ‘don’t trade the news’, this final point is a common one.

 Trading too much is generally pointless and will probably lead you to lose money.
-The reason that this can be a hard thing to avoid doing is that our whole lives seem to be geared towards immediacy and repeat actions these days.
+The reason this can be a hard thing to avoid doing is that our whole lives seem to be geared towards immediacy and repeat actions these days.

 And for all the other benefits that having quick access to your investments brings, it can also make it annoyingly tempting to constantly check our accounts and mess around with things.